MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-reports-filters-and-highlighting.md

 # About filters and highlighting in Power BI reports
 ***Filters*** remove all but the data you want to focus on.  ***Highlighting*** is not filtering since it does not remove data but instead highlights a subset of the visible data; the unhighlighted data remains visible but dimmed.

-There are a lot of different ways you can filter and highlight reports in Power BI.
+There are many different ways you can filter and highlight reports in Power BI.
 Putting all of that information in one article would get confusing, so we've broken it down like this:

 * Introduction to filters and highlighting (the article you're reading now)
 * The ways you can [create and use filters and highlighting in Editing View/reports that you own](power-bi-report-add-filter.md).
 When you have editing permissions for a report, you can create, modify, and delete filters and highlighting in reports.